 This flowchart walks users through questions corresponding to the considerations that go into deciding on the financing options available for state and city government ESPC projects.
 The tool includes a mini-glossary with an explanation of each financing type included.

 Bullitt County Public School District (KY) developed a district-wide energy plan to identify and implement cost-saving measures and develop staff and student commitment to energy management practices.
-As a result of implementing the energy plan and partnering with an energy services company, the District has saved nearly $3.9 million in energy and operational costs over the past decade.
+The District has saved nearly $3.9 million in energy and operational costs over 10 years.